Yash-g2310/Research-AI-Agent/README.md

 ### 2. Clone the Repository (optional)

-If you're working with a repository hosted on platforms like GitHub, you can "clone" the repository to download all the project files to your local machine.
-This requires Git to be installed on your computer.
+- If you're working with a repository hosted on platforms like GitHub, you can "clone" the repository to download all the project files to your local machine.
+- This requires Git to be installed on your computer.

-To clone the repository, open your terminal (or command prompt) and run the following commands:
+- To clone the repository, open your terminal (or command prompt) and run the following commands:
 ```bash
 git clone https://github.com/Yash-g2310/Research-AI-Agent.git
 cd Research-AI-Agent
 ```
-After running these commands, you'll have a local copy of the project and will navigate into the project's directory.
+- After running these commands, you'll have a local copy of the project and will navigate into the project's directory.

 **OR**

-You can also download the project as a ZIP file if you prefer not to use Git.
+- You can also download the project as a ZIP file if you prefer not to use Git.
 To do this:
 1. Visit the repository page in your browser.
 2. Look for a "Code" button or "Download ZIP" option.
 3. Download and extract the ZIP file to a folder on your machine.

-After downloading or cloning, navigate into the project folder using:
+- After downloading or cloning, navigate into the project folder using:
 ```bash
 cd Research-AI-Agent
 ```

 ### 3. Install Dependencies

-In the project directory, install the required Node.js dependencies:
+- In the project directory, install the required Node.js dependencies:
 ```bash
 npm install
 ```
-This will automatically install Puppeteer, Google GenAI library, and other dependencies listed in `package.json`.
+- This will automatically install Puppeteer, Google GenAI library, and other dependencies listed in `package.json`.

 ### 4. Configure Environment Variables
-Create a file named `.env` in the project folder and add your Gemini API key:
+- Create a file named `.env` in the project folder and add your Gemini API key:
 ```
 GEMINI_API_KEY=your_api_key_here
 ```
+- This allows your code to access the API key without exposing it directly in your source files.

 ### 5. Install Puppeteer Chrome Dependencies (Linux only)
-If you are on Linux, run:
+- If you are using Linux, Puppeteer requires some additional system libraries to run Chrome/Chromium in headless mode.
+- Run the provided apt-get commands in your terminal to install these dependencies:
 ```bash
 sudo apt-get update
 sudo apt-get install libnss3 libnspr4 libxss1 libatk1.0-0 libatk-bridge2.0-0 libcups2 libdrm2 libgbm1 libgtk-3-0 libpango-1.0-0 libpangocairo-1.0-0 libasound2
 ```
+- This ensures Puppeteer can launch and control the browser for web automation.

 ### 6. Run the Agent
+- Start the agent by running
 ```bash
 npm start
 ```

----

-## Setup Instructions (Replit)

-1. **Fork this repo to your Replit account**
-2. Go to the "Secrets" tab in Replit and add your Gemini API key as `GEMINI_API_KEY`
-3. Click the "Run" button

-*Note: Puppeteer may not work with headless browsers on Replit.
-If you encounter issues, comment out the Puppeteer code and use only the Gemini AI features.*

 ---